Update: The restaurants opening date has been pushed to the week of December 12 due to a delay in receiving furniture for the second floor.

 Two hotly anticipated new José Andrés restaurants will soon debut along the Chicago River.
-Friday, December 10 is the official opening date for both Bazaar Meat and Bar Mar, located inside Bank of America’s new Chicago headquarters near the Lyric Opera of Chicago.
+The opening date is expected to come the week of December 12 for both Bazaar Meat and Bar Mar, located inside Bank of America’s new Chicago headquarters near the Lyric Opera of Chicago.
 Both are partnerships with the famous Gibsons Restaurant Group.

 Andrés already opened a River North restaurant back in July.
 Jaleo is part of the ThinkFoodGroup portfolio which operates restaurants in locales including around Washington, D.C.; Las Vegas; and New York.
 Teaming with Gibsons gives the celebrity chef a trusted local operator of some of the most successful independent restaurants in the country.
 Gibsons steakhouse in Gold Coast is among the highest grossing restaurants in America.